 Avoid mistakes as much as possible

-Customers of other industries may be forgiving of a bad experience, but a healthcare patient typically would not be.
-This is because the things that they entrust it with are extremely personal, sensitive and may even be life threatening.
-Consequently, they expect it to give their issues as much attention and care as possible, while securing their data in the process.
-They have little tolerance for mistakes as anything small can have a detrimental effect on their well being.
+Customers of other industries may be forgiving of a bad experience, but a healthcare patient typically will not be.
+This is because the information entrusted to the provider is extremely personal, sensitive and may even be life threatening.
+Consequently, they expect their issues to be given as much attention and care as possible, while securing their data in the process.
+They have little tolerance for mistakes, as even a small mistake can have a detrimental effect on their well being.
 However, if any lapses do occur, the healthcare provider must be quick to apologise and fix the error.
 Absolving an organisation of any responsibility and blame, and pointing fingers at patients, does not bode well for either party.

 Communication is key

 Healthcare professionals often forget that they are talking to regular people.
 There is a thin line between underestimating and overestimating a patient's intelligence, and it is often crossed.
 Doctors need to simplify things for their patients, while making sure not to make them feel inadequate, so much so that the patient should feel comfortable enough to ask their healthcare professional to repeat instructions as many times as needed until they understand them well.
 Additionally, they should provide them with the opportunity to discuss any concerns they may have.
 When diagnosing a patient, doctors should put forth the effort to understand the reasons for any health issues.
 The only way to do this is by asking questions and getting a clear background on a patient's health habits.

 While this may not always be in the doctor's hands, healthcare providers should find ways to reduce the waiting time for test results and treatment plans.
 A long waiting period often brings a patient's life to a standstill and leaves them feeling aggravated and helpless.
 Therefore, healthcare organisations should work alongside testing and imaging centers to provide fast and direct services.